Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Li e nard - Wiechert potentials and Jefimenko equations

 From the static limit of the theory and by requiring a symmetric stress tensor, another condition extracted is $b_xn_x=-b_yn_y$.
-Both of these are a result of our initial symmetry of $\partial_i\phi_j=\partial_j\phi_i$, since the the field $\phi_j$ is the gradient of the scalar fracton field $\phi$.\\ The strains now can be easily given by making use of the $u_{ij}=C_{ijkl}^{-1}\sigma_{kl}$.
-We present the full expression in App. \ref{appc}.
-One can see that the components containing velocities of the dislocation contribute the less to stresses and strains, the higher the numerical values of the elastic moduli are.
+Both of these are a result of our initial symmetry of $\partial_i\phi_j=\partial_j\phi_i$, since the field $\phi_j$ is the gradient of the scalar fracton field $\phi$.\\ The strains now can be easily given by making use of $u_{ij}=C_{ijkl}^{-1}\sigma_{kl}$.
+We present the full expression in Appendix \ref{appc}.
+Note that the strains are obtained by reversing the duality and applying the inverse of the four-rank elasticity tensor to the stresses, leading to a dependency on both elastic moduli $\mu$ and $\kappa$.
+This will not be the case if we set $\mu =\kappa$ in the derivation of the wave equations \eqref{eq:wave1} and \eqref{eq:wave2}.
+It is evident that as the elastic moduli increase, the contributions of dislocation velocities to stresses and strains diminish.\\ In the special case now where the number of vacancies is equal to zero an extra constraint involving the Burgers vector and the defect velocity is established since we require the trace of the defect current to vanish.
+This leads to the equation $J_{ii}=J_{xx}+J_{yy}=\upsilon_xb_y-\upsilon_yb_x=0$, that needs to be satisfied.